Berry Stuffed French Toast

 Berry Stuffed French Toast is an indulgent breakfast of battered thick-cut brioche filled with a creamy sweet spread and fresh berries.

 Traditional French Toast is a classic Breakfast Dish that’s easy to throw together in a matter of minutes.
-This version only takes a few extra minutes and you get an indulgent layer of cream cheese filling and fresh berries.
-It is perfect for a fancy brunch or special occasion, like Mother’s Day.
+This version only takes a few extra steps and you get an indulgent layer of cream cheese filling and fresh berries.

 This Berry French Toast recipe is as delicious as it is easy to make.
 Once you’ve whipped together the cream cheese filling and added on the fresh berries, all you have to do is combine two pieces of bread and prepare them like regular French toast.
 This indulgent dish is the perfect recipe to make for a birthday breakfast or special brunch.
 Of course, if you’re craving this dish and don’t want to wait for morning, you can always serve it up as breakfast for dinner.